medikoo/type/README.md

 ### Date

-The JavaScript _Date_ instance
+_Date_ instance

 #### `date/is`

-Confirms if given object is a native date and is not an _Invalid Date_
+Confirms if given object is a native date, and is not an _Invalid Date_

 ```javascript
 const isDate = require("type/date/is");